DanielReddJones/whoisthisjoker.com/content/post/aol-gold.md

 ![pbs kids keyword results](/images/desktop_gold/14.png)

 Nope.
 Keyword search is just a fancy search engine search bar now.
+I tried entering the keyword with and without the space, and neither worked.
 Frankly, I find that kind of disappointing.
 I have literally zero idea why it wouldn't work.
 Does AOL just not index AOL keywords anymore?
 Did PBS ask to be delisted?
 Who knows?
 Either way it seems that keywords are just a different way of accessing your settings, or searching the internet.

 ## final thoughts

 There is no reason to use this browser.
 Besides the novel desktop layout, it has zero features that used to make it special.
 Used to be, the AOL ecosystem was part of what made it special.
 Have kids?
 Sign them up for the KOL account with games and strong parental controls.
 Want music?
 Go to AOL Radio.
 Want to talk to creepy elderly perverts?
 AOL Chat.
 However, most of the ecosystem is either nonexistent, or has been replaced by better 3rd party services.

 As well, for a paid browser, I was repulsed by the sheer amount of advertisements there are.
 You would think, after paying seven dollars for a browser, advertisements would be unnecessary.
 But nope.
 Ads everywhere.